A Fighting Mentality? Lean into the Pain

 I married way up.
 I am a charge of two things in my household; security and maintenance.
 She's in charge of everything else.
 But there's a lesson in this.
 There's a lesson in this that I think is so important when it comes to bravery and this idea of being a brave leader, and it's the idea to not avoid pain.
 Lean into the pain.
 Recognize that pain is a growth opportunity.
 Lean into it and that is where bravery lies.
 You're going to find it there.

-LCDR Rorke T. Denver has run every phase of training for the U.S. Navy SEALs and led special-forces missions in the Middle East, Africa, Latin America and other international hot spots.
-He starred in the hit film Act of Valor, which i...
+Commander Rorke T. Denver, founder of Ever Onward, has run every phase of training for the U.S. Navy SEALs and led special-forces missions in the Middle East, Africa, Latin America and other international hot spots.
+He starred in the ...

 Complete the following Action Items to put the insights in this video into practice,